 What to Expect

 San Salvador Airport (Code: SAL) has a recently expanded terminal that primarily handles flights across North and Central America.
 Additional expansion and modernization efforts are ongoing for the next decade.
 Some reviews describe additional (seemingly superfluous) security checks, so consider arriving early.

 Amenities include a variety of eateries and shops, both landside and airside.
 Free WiFi helps pass the time.
 Economy class passengers can pay to enter two airport lounges.
 One lounge has showers for freshening up.
-See Airport Lounges in the airport guide below for location and access information.
+See Airport Lounges in the guide below for location and access information.

 Travellers who’ve spent the night report generally pleasant, safe stays.
 Overnight sleepers are restricted to the Main Hall where security guards patrol throughout the evening.
 Unfortunately, seating is limited in this area, so bring a sleeping bag or blanket to make the floor a bit more tolerable.
 For uninterrupted sleep, nearby hotels offer free shuttle service.
-See our Airport Hotels section below for locations or read some traveller airport reviews for more tips.
+See the Airport Hotels section below for locations or read some traveller airport reviews for more tips.

 Pay-per-use, Single Visit Passes & Lounge Memberships